 (3) Application Processing:

-(a) Within 30 days after receiving an application to construct, or any addition to such application, the Department will advise the applicant of any deficiency in the application or in the information submitted.
-For purposes of this section, the date the Department received a complete application is the date on which the Department received all required information;
+(a) Within 30 days after receiving an application to construct, or any addition to such application, DEQ will advise the applicant of any deficiency in the application or in the information submitted.
+For purposes of this section, the date DEQ received a complete application is the date on which DEQ received all required information;

-(b) Notwithstanding the requirements of OAR 340-216-0040 or 340-218-0040, concerning permit application requirements, the Department will make a final determination on the application within six months after receiving a complete application.
+(b) Notwithstanding the requirements of OAR 340-216-0040 or 340-218-0040, concerning permit application requirements, DEQ will make a final determination on the application within six months after receiving a complete application.
 This involves performing the following actions in a timely manner:

 (A) Making a preliminary determination whether construction should be approved, approved with conditions, or disapproved;

 (B) Making the proposed permit available in accordance with the public participation procedures required by OAR 340 division 209 for Category IV.

-Extension of Construction Permits beyond the 18-month time period in paragraph (2)(a) of this rule are available in accordance with the public participation procedures required by Category II in lieu of Category IV.
+(C) Extension of Construction Permits beyond the 18-month time period in paragraph (2)(a) of this rule are available in accordance with the following public participation procedures:

+(i) Category II for an extension that does not require an air quality analysis; or

+(ii) Category III for an extension that requires an air quality analysis.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.